 I never thought a brush would add so much value and benefit to my face.
 When I was receiving a facial, I notice the esthetician use a powered cleansing brush.
 She told me it removes old dead skin, makeup, reduces wrinkles and makes skin softer.
-I immediately so results and purchased a brush from Amazon.
+I immediately saw results and purchased a brush from Amazon.
 It’s recommended to use a facial brush 1-2 times weekly.
 Make sure you clean the brush with soapy water or alcohol.
 I like Clinique Sonic System Purifying Brush; it reminds me of that professional facial I received at the spa but at a more reasonable price.

 5. Bronzer and Highlighter

 So, I don’t wear much makeup but when I go out, I like to at least put on highlighter and bronzer.
 This gives a glow to the skin.
 Especially in the wintertime, if you live in a freezing climate like mines.
 There isn’t much sun available to give you a nice glow.
 I like to use Bare minerals bronzer and highlighter.
-I like Bare Minerals because it is hypoallergenic, doesn’t clog pores, natural looking, organic, uses minerals from the earth and has a built-in sunscreen.
-It’s so hard to find makeup to blend with my pigmentation and give a natural look like Bare Minerals.
+I like Bare Minerals because it is hypoallergenic, doesn’t clog pores, natural

-Some of the links on my blog are affiliate links, and at no additional cost to you however I will earn a small commission.
+Some of the links on my blog are affiliate links, and at no additional cost to you however, I will earn a small commission.
 I only recommend products that I use or will use to my readers.
 Thanks for your support.

 Protect skin with sunscreen